-Do every app and web service we use really need to keep all the data they collect until long after we’re all dead?
+Do every app and web service we use need to keep all the data they collect until long after we’re all dead?
 I believe more services should be designed to auto-delete old junk by default, and only optionally store things for longer. —and since the introduction of the GDPR, the European Parliament agrees with me.

 Last month, I wrote about how Flattr automatically deletes data they’ve collect from your web browser history after three months.
-You get little to no value from them holding on to it for any longer, and they don’t really get much value from it either.
+You get little to no value from them holding on to it for any longer, and they don’t get much value from it either.

 Since the introduction of the General Data Protection Regulation (GDPR), this should have been the new default.
 Yet it’s hard to come by examples of any other company that voluntarily deletes the data it has collected about you when its no longer necessary to retain it.
-Let us have a quick refresher on what the GDPR says about privacy and data erasure by default:
+Let’s have a quick refresher on what the GDPR says about privacy and data erasure by default:

 The following excerpt from Recital 39 has a clearer plain-English explanation:

 The GDPR spells out in fairly clear terms that personal data should be deleted when it’s no longer strictly necessary to retain it.
 You can argue to no end over what types of data needs to be retained and stored for how long.
-Those discussions over data retention policies is actually what the European Parliament wants companies to have.
+Those discussions over data retention policies is what the European Parliament wants companies to have.
 However, even the biggest players in the data harvesting business appears to still store most data forever by default.
 I’ll look at two examples next.

 Microsoft collects a huge amount of data on consumer via their product and services.
 The Microsoft Account Privacy dashboard lists an enormous amount of data collected through Microsoft’s many services including which apps and programs you open in Windows, what you do in some of these programs and apps, what websites you use, and more.